-The site itself is stored on GitHub as a collection of Markdown1 and media files–one per page.
+The site itself is stored in GitHub as a collection of Markdown1 and media files–one per page.
 Whenever a change is pushed, it’s built and deployed automatically.
-While I use a homegrown solution for this build-publish process, GitHub Pages offers this behaviour out-of-the-box using Jekyll, and is a great starting point.
+While I use a homegrown solution for this process, it’s a very common approach: GitHub Pages offers this behaviour out-of-the-box with Jekyll and it’s a great place to start.

-With an automated process like this, editing and publishing the site becomes all about efficiently managing a git repository of Markdown files.
+With an automated build and deploy process like this in place, publishing becomes all about efficiently managing a git repository of Markdown files.
 For this, I make use of a few apps and workflows:

 - Working Copy for editing content and templates